MASTERING FOR STREAMING PLATFORMS

-Radio stations have always aimed at broadcasting their programs over the hottest radio signal they could afford.
-Better and louder signal meant for people to listen to that radio station more favourably than others.
-The concept behind was always the same.
-Heavy compression and limiting in order to achieve higher RMS and constant loudness across all their programmes.
+Radio stations have been normalising their loudness for a vey long time.
+While aiming at broadcasting their programs over the hottest radio signal they could afford (a better and stronger signal meant for people to listen to that radio station more favourably than others), they also reduced the dynamic of their programs (using compression and limiting) to prevent their listeners to keep fiddling with the volume’s knob between songs.

-If in the past your music didn’t sound great on a radio, no one would lose any sleep over it.
+If in the past your music didn’t sound great on the radio, no one would lose any sleep over it.

-BUT, when in 2018 music sounds bad on Spotify or iTunes Radio or Youtube….well then it’s a different story.
+BUT in 2019, if your music sounds bad on Spotify or iTunes Radio or Youtube….well then it’s a different story.

 The lack of rigid standards in the music industry led to this train wreck of a music industry we have nowadays and the fact that Apple and Spotify decided to adopt loudness normalisation was a very welcomed news indeed.

-In 2018 now all music that is streamed online is going under some sort of loudness normalisation processing.
-Although the LUFS standards may differs from platform to platform, it finally means that all music plays back at the same level.
+In 2019 now all music that is streamed online is going under some sort of loudness normalisation processing.
+Although the LUFS standards may differ from platform to platform, it finally means that all music plays back at the same level.